6 Lizard Clipart

 Displayed here is a wonderful green Lizard climbing on a Tree branch!
 He doesn’t exactly look like the friendly sort to me.
 And those claws seem to be quite sharp.
 Perhaps he just looks mean, however.
-In fact, most Lizards are non-venomous and are harmless to humans.
+In fact, most of these guys are non-venomous and are harmless to humans.
 The dual-colored bands on his tail make for a snake-like appearance.
 The scales along his back are interesting.

 Vintage Lizard Clipart

 Pictured above is a fabulous Vintage Lizard Image!
-Shown is a marvelous black and white drawing of an unusual Lizard on a branch, with his tail curled around!
-This Lizard, along with many other Lizard species, is known as a Chameleon.
+Shown is a marvelous black and white drawing of an unusual looking creature on a branch, with his tail curled around!
+This guy is known as a Chameleon.
 This means that they can change colors.
-Contrary to other animals, they don’t do this for protective camouflage.
-Often it is for communicating as a mating signal.
-Being cold-blooded and incapable of controlling their body temperature internally, they also change to a lighter color to minimize heat retention of a darker color on extremely hot days.
+Unlike other animals, they don’t do this for protective camouflage.
+They use it to communicate with their mates.
+Since they are cold-blooded and not able to control their body temperature internally, they also change to a lighter color to minimize heat retention of a darker color on extremely hot days.

-Featured above is a cute Vintage Striped Lizard Image!
-This is a fine black and white drawing of a lovely Lizard with stripes on his body!
-The most common of striped Lizards in North America are the Five-Lined Skinks, which is the one seen here.
+Featured above is a cute Vintage Striped Lizard Clipart Picture!
+This is a fine black and white drawing of a lovely reptile with stripes on his body!
+The most common of striped ones in North America are the Five-Lined Skinks, which is the one seen here.
 The fifth line is hidden on the far side of the drawing.
 There are two very similar species that have slightly different scales.
 Skinks most commonly have white or yellow stripes and a dark blue tail.
 They are wider and a few inches longer (up to 8.5 inches) than most Lizards, and have short legs.